 Inis Mor, Aran Islands is one of three Aran Islands known for its strong winds and mysterious limestone landscape.
 Meet Celtic priest Dara Molloy who offers an illuminating look at Inis Mor’s rich spiritual history & folklore, and learn how the landscape has shaped the lives and beliefs of locals here.

 With this mesmerizing video, visit Pico, part of the Azorean archipelago of ancient volcanic islands located in the Atlantic ocean.
 On Pico, you feel the rich, fertile, potent power of the black earth.
 But the awe-inspiring forces that made all that black lava rock are unpredictable, and so on Pico, most people seek a connection with a comforting, protective divinity...and with each other.

-Do you aspire to a career following your bliss?
-Check out Q&A with Azorean gardener doing just that!
-Carina Costa is a second-generation steward of Terra Nostra Gardens, a cultural landmark in Furnas village on Sao Miguel Island.
+Explore the Terra Nostra, Azores with BCD and Carina Costa who is a second-generation steward of Terra Nostra Gardens, a cultural landmark in Furnas village on Sao Miguel Island in the Azores.
 Soak up the history of this 200-year old garden set in volcanic crater & amidst therapeutic springs.
-Enjoy a tutorial on plant cataloguing, camellias & cultivars!
-Get insight into the design of an English border garden in the Azores!
-Dig deep into what makes a career rewarding and how Terra Nostra Gardens is unique.